 2. Posted online materials For both immediacy of dissemination and broad access to the information produced for the conference, the principal lecturer will be responsible for the following materials that will be posted on the CBMS website:

-In addition, the conference organizers are strongly encouraged to arrange for video-recording at least the ten main lectures.
-These recordings will also be available on the CBMS website.
+In addition, the conference organizers are encouraged to video-record the ten main lectures, to be posted on the CBMS website.